Drive sales on autopilot with ecommerce-focused features

 - Forms maintain MailerLite styling

-- Double opt-in for all forms
+- Double opt-in configurable on all forms

 - WordPress 5+ editor compatible